TiredSnorlax/gravity_simulator_rust/README.md

 # About this project
 This is a simple gravity simulator built with rust.
-The main equation used here is (Newton's law of gravitation)[https://en.wikipedia.org/wiki/Newton%27s_law_of_universal_gravitation].
+The main equation used here is [Newton's law of gravitation](https://en.wikipedia.org/wiki/Newton%27s_law_of_universal_gravitation).

 Here are some examples: